elena-balmaceda/NeRF_GaussianSplatting/README.md

 Welcome!
 This repository serves as a personal collection of files, articles, papers, and learning resources related to Neural Radiance Fields (NeRF) and 3D Gaussian Splatting (3DGS).

-The primary goal of this repository is to track my journey in learning and understanding these state-of-the-art techniques for novel view synthesis and 3D reconstruction.

 ## **What's Inside?**